Hero MotoCorp logs highest quarterly revenue, shares hit 52-week high

-New Delhi, Feb 5 (IANS) Recovering well amid the pandemic blues, two-wheeler major Hero MotoCorp has reported its highest ever quaterly revenue in the quarter-ended December at Rs 9,775.77 crore.
+New Delhi: Recovering well amid the pandemic blues, two-wheeler major Hero MotoCorp has reported its highest ever quarterly revenue in the quarter-ended December at Rs 9,775.77 crore.

 During the same quarter of last fiscal, the company had reported a standalone revenue from operations at Rs 6,996.73 crore.